Zandlight/mwi-transmutation-calculator/README.md

 There are two modes.
 One takes a starting item and gives data about the probably output.
 The other takes a target item and gives data about the probable required input.

+Hosted using [Github Pages](https://zandlight.github.io/mwi-transmutation-calculator/).
+Made as a first experiment with using Copilot for fast scaffolding.

 ## License
 This project is licensed under the GNU GPLv3 License.
 See the LICENSE file for more details.